-- 105. (1) Where no appeal is preferred against the determination of an Election Judge under section 100 within the period hereinbefore specified in that behalf, the Election Judge shall transmit to the President the certificate of such court issued under that section, together with the report of such Judge made under section 101. - (2) Where an appeal is preferred to the Supreme Court under section 102, the Election Judge shall transmit to the Supreme Court the certificate of the Election Judge issued under section 100 together with the report of the Election Judge made under section 101.
+- (2) Where an appeal is preferred to the Supreme Court under section 102 the Election Judge shall transmit to the Supreme Court the certificate of the Election Judge issued under that section together with the report of the Election Judge made under section 101. - (3) Where the determination of the Election Judge is reversed by the Supreme Court in appeal, the Supreme Court shall transmit to the President the certificate of the decisnon of that Court issued under section 104 together with- - (a) the report of the Election Judge made under section 101, if it is in the opinion of the Supreme Court not affected by the decision in the appeal; or

-- (3) Where the determination of the Election Judge is reversed by the Supreme Court in appeal, the Supreme Court shall transmit to the President the certificate of the decision of that Court issued under section 104, together with- - (a) the report of the Election Judge made under section 101, if it is in the opinion of the Supreme Court not affected by the decision in the appeal; or - (b) if the Supreme Court considers it necessary, a report in respect of the matters referred to in section 101 made by the Supreme Court in accordance with the provisions of that section. - 106.
-Upon the transmission to the President of the certificate of the determination of an Election Judge or of the decision of the Supreme Court as required by section 105, the determination or decision, as the case may be, shall take effect and accordingly-
+(b) if the Supreme Court considers it necessary, a report in respect of the matters referred to in section 101 made by the Supreme Court in accordance with the provisions of that section.

-Effect of certificate.
+Effect of Certificate.

-- (a) the return or the election shall be confirmed; or - (b) the return or the election shall be altered in accordance with such determination or decision, as the case may be; or - (c) where the determination or the decision is to the effect that the election in respect of any electoral district is to be declared void, the President shall, within one month of the receipt of such certificate, by Order published in the Gazette require the holding of an election in respect of that electoral district.
+- 106. Upon the transmission to the President of the certificate of the determination of an Election Judge or of the decision of the Supreme Court as required by section 105, the determination or decision, as the case may be, shall take effect and accordingly- - (a) the return or the election shall be confirmed; or - (b) the return or the election shall be altered in accordance with such determination or docision, as the cas emay be; or - (c) Where the determination or the decision is to the effect that the election in respect of any administrative district is to be declared void, the President shall within one month of the receipt of such certificate, by Order published in the Gazette require the holding of an election in respect of that administrative district.